stateless-solutions/litepaper/litepaper.md

   C <-.->|Verified State| Providers
   C <-.->|Proof| Provers
 ```
+As the Stateless protocol matures, the existing compute credit system will evolve into a fully-fledged economy, underpinning the marketplace with a token-based model that encapsulates both transactional fluidity and incentivized participation.
+These compute credits, integral to our operational framework, will transition to facilitate not just transactional exchanges but drive additional economic activities within the network that bolster the demand side needs of the network.

+The token economy is designed to support advanced verification processes and ensure they remain seamless as the network scales.
+Compensation is tightly linked to service quality through the protocol's native ability to audit work performed and measure performance metrics.
+This design maintains a close coupling of service excellence with appropriate rewards, promoting a high-performance standard across the network.
+Network equilibrium is further achieved through stakeholder participation in subsidizing operations, enhancing security, and reinforcing quality, advocating for demand side network effects and preventing operator-centric governance.

 This evolution is redefines how decentralized infrastructure is accessed,
 offering secure, direct, and cost-effective transactions that align with the